 Notary Public Services – International Power of Attorney

-Notary public witnessing Power of Attorney for use overseas
+Notary public witnessing Power of Attorney for use in other countries

 Essentially a power of attorney is a written authority that you give to someone else (ie, your attorney) to empower them to do certain things on your behalf.
 For example, you might need to appoint an attorney because you are not physically present somewhere to physically sign important documents and so your attorney will then be able to sign those documents on your behalf in accordance with the authority that you have granted to them in the power of attorney.

 In New South Wales, the authority that can be granted by a power of attorney is limited to legal and financial matters only (in accordance with the Powers of Attorney Act) – but in other states and countries, this power may also extend to dealing with and making decisions in relation to your personal, health and welfare matters.

 Generally, if you own property in another country and you want to appoint someone to deal with that property on your behalf, you would need to appoint that person as your attorney through a power of attorney.
 It is important that the power of attorney is valid according to the laws of the country in which it is to be used rather than the country in which you create the power of attorney.
 This means, even though you might live in Australia, if you own property in another country then the power of attorney should be valid in that country (ie, the intended destination country) since it is going to be used there rather than for the power of attorney to be valid in Australia.